 Back in 2004, Terra received her BS degree in Natural Resources from the University of Illinois Urbana-Champaign, and in 2011 a postbaccalaureate degree in GIS mapping from Penn State while working for Buffalo River.
 Her photography education has evolved from mostly self-taught while being an active participant in the National Geographic Your Shot community, to the Missouri Photo Workshop experience in 2017, a 2018-2019 Women Photograph Mentorship, and continues presently with other mentor and workshop situations and always self-study.
 She became a member of the highly esteemed Women Photograph in 2018.
 And has gone on to be the creator and instructor for Buffalo River’s popular ‘photography workshops’, along with being their event photographer and a frequent contributor to both the Everyday Rural America project and National Geographic Your Shot story.

-As of 2019, Terra began doing freelance work with clients such as The New York Times, The Nature Conservancy, The Washington Post, National Audubon Society, The Bitter Southerner, Bloomberg, Medium and more.
+As of 2019, Terra began doing freelance work with clients such as The New York Times, The Nature Conservancy, The Washington Post, Vogue, National Audubon Society, The Bitter Southerner, Bloomberg, Medium and more.

 Terra is available for assignments in the Ozarks region